Soft bones. A risk of fainting. Hardened arteries.

 Since the space station's Expedition 15 mission in 2007, astronauts and cosmonauts on station willingly donned sensors and blood cuffs to perform the researcher's experiments.
 Hughson's latest investigation will take place on Expedition 34, which launches to space Wednesday (Dec.
 19). [ Expedition 34 in Photos ]

 "Richard is an example of a crossover scientist — a life scientist that does fabulous space research," Buckley said of Hughson.

-Hughson's specialty is aging, and his university is pushing hard to gain world-class specialty expertise in that area.
+Hughson's speciality is aging, and his university is pushing hard to gain world-class speciality expertise in that area.
 Next spring, the University of Waterloo will break ground on a long-term care facility that will host 192 seniors in its first phase.